 In our Copenhagen office we strive to lower our energy consumption.
 Albatros Travel is a Climate Partner with DONG Energy, a Danish energy company.
 This partnership means that we buy all our electricity with RECS (Renewable Energy Certificate System) certification from Dong Energy's wind turbines.
-Furthermore DONG Energy has helped us with mapping our potential for saving energy in our Copenhagen office.
+Furthermore, DONG Energy has helped us with mapping our potential for saving energy in our Copenhagen office.
 We have replaced conventional light bulbs with energy saving and LED ones and put a timer on our ventilation system to ensure that it only runs during office hours.
-We have two company cars that are electric cars.
-Our CEO drives one electric car and the other is used for daily trips to embassies to collect visas for our guests and similar short errands in the city area.
+We have a company car, which is an electric car.
+It is used for daily trips to embassies to collect visas for our guests and similar short errands in the city area.
 In this way we eliminate particle pollution in the city from these daily errands.

-In our Copenhagen office we have reduced our paper use significantly by printing on both sides.
-This is now done automatically by all computers in the office.
-We have also reduced paper usage by upgrading our IT system so that we now send a lot of our letters by email.
+In our Copenhagen office, we have reduced our paper use significantly by printing on both sides.
+This is done automatically by all computers in the office.
+We have also reduced paper usage by continuing to upgrade our IT system so that we now send a lot of our letters by email.
 We only use recycled paper for all purposes.
-Our brochures are printed on recycled paper and we sort paper, cardboard, glass and aluminium from the conventional waste.
+We sort paper, cardboard, glass and aluminium from the conventional waste.
 This level of sorting is what the Copenhagen municipality waste infrastructure allows for at present.
-We bought a pallet of organic fair-trade coffee for office consumption from a supplier in Germany and we get organic fruit every day.
+We buy organic fair-trade coffee for office consumption from a supplier in Germany and we get organic fruit every day.
+Our tour leader uniforms are made from organic cotton and under good conditions in factories certified by Fairtrade.